 Taylor expanding Eq.(\ref{Eq3Noname}) in $\Delta t\to 0$ we get ($\Phi_0\to\Phi'$, and $x_1,\chi_1\to x,\chi$):

-Now it is clear that the Lagrange multiplier $B'$ is the momentum operator diagonal in the Furrier space provided by the integration over $x'$, while the subsequent inverse Furrier transform (the later integration over $B'$) brings the wavefunction back again into the representation where $x$ is diagonal.
+Now it is clear that the Lagrange multiplier $B'$ is the momentum operator diagonal in the Fourier space provided by the integration over $x'$, while the subsequent inverse Fourier transform (the later integration over $B'$) brings the wavefunction back again into the representation where $x$ is diagonal.
 The same is true for the fermionic momentum $\bar\chi$.
 This is the reason for the standard operator identification in Eqs.(\ref{AdditionalFields}).

 In fact, there is a seeming sign ambiguity in the antighost operator: $i\hat{\bar\chi}_i = \pm \partial/\partial\chi^i$.
 This ambiguity can be removed by demanding that the bi-graded commutation of the exterior derivative, $\hat d$, \emph{i.e.}, the N\"other charge of the $\mathcal Q$-symmetry, acts on the fields' operators in the same way as $\mathcal Q$-operator acted on their pathintegral versions: